lane711/sonicjs/README.md

 If you are interested in reading more about me or the goals and motivation of the project, please check out the "about" page here: https://sonicjs.com/about.

-Also, if you've actually read down this far and happen to be a in generous mood, :star::star::star::star::star: **would you mind given the project a star?**:star::star::star::star::star: Thanks in advance!
+Also, if you've actually read down this far and happen to be a in generous mood, :star::star::star::star::star: **please consider giving this project a star to help us spread the word?** :star::star::star::star::star: Thanks in advance!

 ## Debugging